UK's Johnson says it's time to move forward and do new Iran deal

-NEW YORK (Reuters) - British Prime Minister Boris Johnson said on Monday that regardless of anyone’s views on the 2015 nuclear deal between Iran and major powers it was time to negotiate a new agreement.
+NEW YORK, Sept 23 (Reuters) - British Prime Minister Boris Johnson said on Monday that regardless of anyone’s views on the 2015 nuclear deal between Iran and major powers it was time to negotiate a new agreement.

 “How do we respond to what the Iranians plainly did?
 What the UK is doing is trying to bring people together and de-escalate tensions,” Johnson told Sky News in an interview as world leaders gathered at the United Nations in New York, where tensions between the United States and Iran were to be discussed.